KDE/kmime/README.md

 There are two representations of messages in memory.
 The first is called **string representation** and the other one is called **broken-down representation**.

-String representation is somehow misnamed, a better term would be `byte array representation`.
+String representation is somewhat misnamed, a better term would be "byte array representation".
 The string representation is just a big array of bytes in memory, and those bytes make up the encoded mail.
 The string representation is what is stored on disk or what is received from an IMAP server, for example.